tongue-tie/blog/week-1.md

       * Right foot forward: Feel more stable.
    * Triangle:
       * Much deeper.
 Can go lower on block.
 Didn’t use block with right hand on floor.
-* Ibuprofen ~3 pm, heating pad a little before 4.
+* Ibuprofen ~3 p.m., heating pad a little before 4.
 * **Swallowing is easier.** It’s almost all small effort at the bae of my throat.
 It’s no longer a laborious movement of my tongue trying to move food backward.
 It’s like my throat is already open, I don’t have to work so hard with my tongue.
 * Started rubbing muscle in front of jaw/ear, and it feels like a big knot.
 Applying heat and rubbing more.
 * **Dowager’s hump seems to have diminished.**